Dog Treat Recipes

 Ok…but what makes them ‘spooky’?

-That’s where our free printable Halloween cupcake toppers come in!
+That’s where our free printable Halloween treat toppers come in!

-Mix them or match them, or even re-use them for Halloween treats for your kids, neighbours or trick-or-treaters.
+Mix them or match them, or even re-use them for your kids, neighbours or trick-or-treaters.

 Now, let’s get to making these homemade Halloween dog treats!